raspberrypilearning/rpi-stress-buster-with-scratch/en/step_3.md

 ## Adding a switch to a game

-The [Stress ball](https://projects.raspberrypi.org/en/projects/flappy-parrot) project is a stress relieving program that you can add a physical controller to.
-You can either use the instructions to create the game yourself, or you can download the finished project at [rpf.io/en/p/stress-ball-get](https://rpf.io/en/p/stress-ball-get).
+The [Stress ball](https://projects.raspberrypi.org/en/projects/stress-ball) project is a stress relieving program that you can add a physical controller to.
+You can either use the instructions to create the game yourself, or you can [download the finished project](https://rpf.io/en/p/stress-ball-get).

 --- task ---